• Latest

 According to the National Institutes of Health, over 30 million people in the United States have diabetes.

+Of those people, around 7 million rely on insulin to manage their diabetes.
+Even with this medication, managing diabetes can be difficult and expensive.
 As a result, people with diabetes are always looking for new ways to manage their disease.
-Recently, there has been interest in using insulin plant for diabetes.
+Recently, there has been interest in using insulin plants for diabetes.

 But does it work, and can it be used to treat diabetes naturally?